 The same goes for dogs—if you’re bringing your dog on your backpacking trip, remember to pack out their waste.
 You can even get one of those little doggy backpacks if you don’t want to carry it yourself.

 Overnight Backpacking in Colorado

 Taking a backpacking trip is one of those things every Coloradan should do at least once in their life.
 Backpacking allows you the opportunity to see untouched parts of Colorado that most people will never lay eyes on, with abundant wildlife and stunning landscapes that you will often have all to yourself.
-Backpacking isn’t easy—you’ll come home exhausted, and dirty, and probably hungry—but it’s one of the most rewarding ways to get out there in the wilderness, and whether you go for a single night in a Wilderness Area or a six month trip on the Continental Divide Trail, it’s an experience you’ll never forget.
+Backpacking isn’t easy—you’ll come home exhausted, dirty, and probably hungry—but it’s one of the most rewarding ways to get out in the wilderness.
+Whether you go for a single night in a Wilderness Area or a six-month trip on the Continental Divide Trail, it’s an experience you’ll never forget.